ElvishJerricco/servant-router/README.md

         -- Here you would display the search bar plus results. return never
-  -- With the handler constructed, run the router with the uri. result <- runExceptT $ runRoute uri myApi handler case result of
+  -- With the handler constructed, run the router with the uri. result <- runRoute uri myApi handler case result of
     -- If 'Left', there was no correct route for the uri.
     Left _ -> do